dwmorrin/gas-tools/README.md

 `install` will copy the contents of `tools` into `~/bin` without the .sh, .bash extensions and `chmod +x` them.
 usage: `bash install`

-Make a `.regasignore` file that points to the directory of your server-side .js files.
+You can make a `.regasignore` file that points to the directory of your server-side .js files.
 In my project, this is a `gs` directory.
-If you do not have this file, you cannot run `regas` without an argument or your server-side code will get changed into .html files.
+Then you can run `regas` without arguments.
+If you do not have this file, `regas` will offer to work on any subdirectories of the working directory, or exit if there are no subdirectories (in that case, you must specify `regas [files...]` to use the program).
 ```
 $ cat .regasignore
 # using a '#' anywhere in the line makes it a comment